-- 1. Make sure a COMPETITION port adapter with channel access is installed. - 2.
-Make sure both units (RC and OI) are set to the same Team Number. - 3.
-Set the CHANNEL dipswitch to the desired channel. - 4.
-Press OI RESET on the Operator Interface. - 5.
-Press RESET on the Robot Controller. - 6.
-Note: ROBOT RESET on the Operator Interface will not work for this. - 7.
-After a few seconds, the "Valid RX" LEDs should be flashing on both units, indicating each is transmitting and receiving good data with the correct team number and channel number.
+- 1. Set the MSB of the Team Number Dipswitch to Open.
+This will set the Team Number greater than 2048. - 2.
+Make sure both units (RC and OI) are set to the same Team Number by tethering. - 3.
+Remove tether after a Link has been established. - 4.
+Set the CHANNEL dipswitch to the desired channel. - 5.
+Press OI RESET on the Operator Interface. - 6.
+Press RESET on the Robot Controller. - 7.
+Note: ROBOT RESET on the Operator Interface will not work for this. - 8.
+After a few seconds, the "Valid RX" LEDs should be flashing on both units, indicating each is transmitting and receiving good data with the correct team number and channel number a Link has been established.